-In 2015, the government implemented a national 'living wage' that moves the minimum wage closer to the accepted independently-set living wage.
-Such legal developments relating to living wages will require employers to plan their human capital approaches more carefully than they have before.
+In 2015, the UK government implemented a national 'living wage' that moves the minimum wage closer to the accepted independently set living wage.

-While there is a general aspiration to promote the living wage at all companies, recent LAPFF research on the pros and cons of paying living wages did not find sufficient evidence to suggest that company payment of living wages in and of itself would lead to improved shareholder returns.
+While there is a general aspiration to promote the living wage at all companies, LAPFF research on the pros and cons of paying living wages did not find sufficient evidence to suggest that company payment of living wages in and of itself would lead to improved shareholder returns.
 The human capital literature could suggest why there is a lack of supporting evidence.